SlavisaDurdic/Data-Analytics/README.md

 ## PROJECT CLASSIFICATION

-Analyzed topics can be classified as below:
+I have decided to classify analyzed topics into several categories, as shown below:

 - Business: